boostorg/leaf/doc/whitepaper.md

 );
 ```

-Had the function returned an error code, it would have to take one more argument to output the `HANDLE` in case of success.
+Had the above function returned an error code, it would have to take one more argument to output the `HANDLE` in case of success.
 Instead, the return value *is* the file handle, reserving the special `INVALID_HANDLE_VALUE` to indicate a failure, while additional error information is obtained by calling `GetLastError()`.

 This same approach is used in many POSIX APIs, for example `open()`: